SNOW HOLIDAY

 Extended Forecast

 That’s all from me today, folks.
-I’m sending out these forecasts every Monday, Wednesday and Friday throughout the season.
-Have a great couple of days, and I’ll see you back here on Wednesday.
+I’m sending out these forecasts every Monday, Wednesday and Friday throughout the season, and during July and August, I’ll fire one out on Sundays too.
+Have a great weekend, and I’ll see you back here on Monday.

 Grasshopper